helizac/Maxim-Recommandation/README.md

 -app
   video.mp4
   favicon.png
-  files.py #that contains titles, sentences and some html & css trmodel #pre-trained Turkish model turkish_stop_words.txt #Words that have no meaning on their own in Turkish to be excluded from the calculation.
+  files.py ( that contains titles, sentences and some html & css )
+  trmodel ( pre-trained Turkish model )
+  turkish_stop_words.txt ( Words that have no meaning on their own in Turkish to be excluded from the calculation ) -main.py
--main.py
 -requirements.txt
 -README.md